-One great way to attract more targeted traffic to your site is to, essentially, become your own content marketer.
+One great way to attract more targeted traffic to your site—and to set yourself apart as a pro—is to, essentially, become your own content marketer.
 That is, put together a content plan to attract your ideal clients to your site.

 Once you know who your client is, you need to start thinking about the kind of content that would be useful for them.